 7. Overwork or hypothermia.

-Types of sores in the oral cavity with a photo
+Types of sores in the oral cavity with photos

-Ulcers that occur in the oral cavity can be distinguished by 2 main signs.
+Ulcers that occur in the oral cavity can be distinguished by 2 main characteristics.
 This is color and localization.
-By color, there are two types of sores:
+There are two types of sores based on color:

 1. White.
-Color can vary from milky to light beige.
+The color can vary from milky to light beige.

-2. Red.
-They are light or brightly saturated.
+2. Reds.
+They can be light or brightly saturated.

 • leukoplakia;